 XTC are remarkably consistent – I only count two disappointing albums in their discography once Dave Gregory joined for 1979’s breakthrough Drums and Wires; 1983’s lethargic Mummer and 2000’s under-developed swansong Wasp Star.
 Andy Partridge is one of my favourite songwriters, able to navigate complex harmonic structures and sophisticated lyrics.
 Colin Moulding is the bass player and secondary songwriter – his simpler and more direct songs are a great foil for Partridge, while he’s one of my favourite bass players, reminiscent of Paul McCartney’s work in The Beatles.
 Dave Gregory doesn’t contribute songs, but he’s an excellent utility musician with his keyboard and guitar parts, and he’s clearly missed on the band’s last album.

-XTC do have weaknesses – they can sound quite mannered and overly clever.
+XTC have weaknesses – they can sound quite mannered and overly clever.
 They’re certainly not innovators – their studio based era is more like a continuation of the sixties work of bands like The Beatles and The Beach Boys.
-Even more significantly, Partridge isn’t a first class vocalist; his squealing voice suits the band’s early raucous material better than their studio based work.
+Even more significantly, Partridge isn’t a first-class vocalist; his squealing voice suits the band’s early raucous material better than their studio-based work.
 But I find XTC consistently interesting and entertaining, and they easily rank among my favourite bands.

 XTC Album Reviews